14 Logical vectors

 We’ll begin by discussing the most common way of creating logical vectors: with numeric comparisons.
-Then you’ll learn about how you can use use Boolean algebra to combine different logical vectors, as well some useful summaries.
-We’ll finish off with some tools for making conditional changes, and a cool hack for turning logical vectors into groups.
+Then you’ll learn about how you can use Boolean algebra to combine different logical vectors, as well as some useful summaries.
+We’ll finish off with if_else() and case_when(), two useful functions for making conditional changes powered by logical vectors.

-Most of the functions you’ll learn about in this chapter are provided by base R, so we don’t need the tidyverse, but but we’ll still load it so we can use mutate()
+Most of the functions you’ll learn about in this chapter are provided by base R, so we don’t need the tidyverse, but we’ll still load it so we can use mutate(), filter(), and friends to work with data frames.
+We’ll also continue to draw examples from the nycflights13::flights dataset.

 x <- c(1, 2, 3, 5, 7, 11, 13)